shopware/docs/guides/plugins/plugins/administration/add-filter.md

 });
 ```

-Last, import the filter into your `main.js` file.
+Last, import the filter into your plugin's `main.js` file.

 ## Next steps